-If you want to take the Manali route — Fly from Bangalore to Bhuntar, Amritsar, Dharamshala, Pathankot, or Chandigarh.
+The Manali route — Fly from Bangalore to Bhuntar, Amritsar, Dharamshala, Pathankot, or Chandigarh.
 I often take the Bangalore to Amritsar or Pathankot route and the flights are cheap.
-From there, make your way to Manali by road.
+From there, get to Manali by road.

-If you want to take the Shimla route — Fly from Bangalore to Delhi or Bhuntar, Amritsar, Dharamshala, Pathankot, or Chandigarh.
-From there, make your way to Manali by road or fly from Delhi to Shimla.
+The Shimla route — Fly from Bangalore to Delhi or Bhuntar, Amritsar, Dharamshala, Pathankot, or Chandigarh.
+From there, read Shimla by road or fly from Delhi to Shimla.

 To continue the journey from Manali and Shimla, please look at the above sections.